mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 15 May 2025
+## On Friday, 16 May 2025

-- The average temperature today is 10.33˚C,
+- The average temperature today is 9.54˚C,
-- With highs of 10.33˚C and lows of 10.33˚C,
+- With highs of 9.54˚C and lows of 9.54˚C,
-- It may feel like 9.51˚C with clear sky
+- It may feel like 8.23˚C with clear sky
-- The wind speed is 2.65m/s and visibility is 10000m
+- The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1028hPa and humidity is 80%
+- The pressure is 1028hPa and humidity is 82%
 - The sun will rise at 04:13 and set at 19:56

 <!-- weather_marker ends -->